hawkinx/shared/rds-snapshot-cronjob/RDS_snapshot_CronJob.md

 RDS snapshots are EBS based snapshots of RDS instances.
 An individual snapshot will include all changes in the database instance since the previous snapshot, but because of the way they are integrated with EBS storage, each snapshot is also a copy of the entire database instance.
 Copying a single snapshot to for example an S3 bucket will result in a complete copy of that database instance being copied, not just the changes included in that specific snapshot.
 Another way of illustrating this is that if all snapshots but the latest are deleted, that snapshot will still be a full copy of the RDS instance at the point in time when the snapshot was taken.
 As such, they are not the same as old-style incremental backups and should not be confused with them.

 The default automated AWS snapshot solution is a bit restricted – you are limited to one snapshot per 24 hours with a maximum retention time of 35 days.
 If this does not fulfill requirements, so called ‘manual snapshots’ can be used instead.
-In this situation it is probably best to disable automatic snapshots altogether by setting retention time to 0 days, to save on storage.
+In this situation it is probably best to disable automatic snapshots altogether by setting retention time to 0 days to save on storage, unless you are using the 'Point in time recovery' ([PITR](https://aws.amazon.com/blogs/storage/point-in-time-recovery-and-continuous-backup-for-amazon-rds-with-aws-backup/)) function.
+PITR extends the automatic backup service with continuous backup of log files so that databases can be recovered to any given point in time, though latest 5 minutes prior to current time.
+The maximum retention time is still 35 days however.

 ### Python scripts and manual snapshots

-Using Python and the boto3 library it is fairly straight forward to deal with snapshot management.
+Using Python and the boto3 library, it is fairly straight forward to deal with snapshot management.
 In the past I have done this using Lambda scripts, but handing maintenance of these over to colleagues when I left that particular project turned out to be a bit of an problem.
-They had better AWS certifications that I had, but presumably due to a lack of coding experience their eyes basically just glazed over when we went through code and documentation.
+They had better AWS certifications that I had, but presumably due to a lack of coding experience their eyes glazed over when we went through code and documentation, which meant the handover wasn't particularly effective.
 There is less Python code involved with the CronJobs in this solution and the script structure is much more similar to that of shell scripts, so should be easier to understand for sysadmins in general.

-Keeping things simple and deploying the scripts as Kubernetes CronJobs results in simpler code plus it better fits with the Kubernetes/EKS based platform we are working on.
+Keeping things simple and deploying the scripts as Kubernetes CronJobs results in simpler code plus it fits better with our Kubernetes/EKS based platform.
 If we were spinning up hundreds or thousands of instances at a time Lambda would be better performance wise, but for simple housekeeping scripts CronJobs are good enough.

 ### Simple Boto3/Python/Kubernetes/CronJob solution

 It consists of two scripts and in its current form runs within a single AWS account, managing snapshots for all RDS instances in that account.
-As the project I have built this for is only using PostgreSQL database instances it has been developed and tested with these only.
-The Lambda script solutions I worked with in the past were also written in Python, doing much the same thing with MariaDB and MySQL instances (all scheduling was hardcoded though in this case, which simplified things).
+As the project I have built this for is only using PostgreSQL database instances it has been developed for and tested with these only.
+The Lambda script solutions I worked with in the past were also written in Python, doing much the same thing with MariaDB and MySQL instances.
+All scheduling was hardcoded though in this case, which simplified things.

 The first script gets a list of all RDS instances and steps through the list, taking snapshots according to whatever schedule has been defined for each RDS instance.
 I've designed the script to be run on an hourly basis so logging and what error handling there is, is managed by the hour.
 It only picks up RDS instances in the AWS account that it is running in so will need to be deployed in every account.